MatthewJA/cooking/_recipes/mapo-tofu.md

 instructions:
   - Blanch 1/2 kg tofu, cubed, in 1/2 t salt and boiling water for 3 minutes.
 Leave in pot.
   - In a dry pan, toast and grind 1 T Sichuan peppercorns.
-  - Prep 1 spring onion, 4 cl garlic, 2" ginger.
+  - Prep 1 spring onion, 4 cl garlic, thumb-sized piece ginger.
   - Mince 80 g beef mince until paste-like, using a cleaver or other heavy knife.
   - Fry mince in 5 T peanut oil until it is crispy and releases its oil.
   - Lower heat and gently fry chilli bean paste until oil is red, about 1.5 minutes.